 こねこのスタジオ - Koneko no studio, there is no business like show business.
 The tiny kitten from the film "Koneko no Rakugai" has come a long way.
 Two years ago, in 1957, he smeared on a house wall, but now, two years later, he is already filming.
 Again, there is a colourful hustle and bustle of the kitten and its mice-friends.

-The story compared to the predecessor is much more interesting, because it is more surprising and the bizarre description of the contents seems to be reflected in the visual appearance.
-The message of the film is as simple as it is red-hot and reflects the central
+The story is much more interesting compared to its predecessor because it is more surprising and seems to reflect the bizarre description of the contents in the visual appearance.
+The message of the film is as simple as it is red-hot and reflects the central theme

-The visuals, art and animation are interesting again.
-Indeed, there has been a significant leap forward in the two years, technically speaking - now there is colour instead of black and white.
+The visuals, art and animation are again interesting.
+Indeed, in the two years, there has been a significant technically leap forward - now there is colour instead of black and white.
 Well, even if something like lip-sync is still missing, but please keep in mind that this is 1959!
 The blueprints and the machines are pretty well designed.
-The Analytical Engine really does look like Electronic Numerical Integrator and Computer (ENIAC) from 1946, so there are many beautiful drawings, such as cameras, backgrounds and tiny details.
+The Analytical Engine really does look like 1946's Electronic Numerical Integrator and Computer (ENIAC), so there are many nice drawings, such as cameras, backgrounds and tiny details.
 However, the animations are no longer so soft and elaborate.
-On the contrary, they are often a little choppy and some of them are repeated too often.
+On the contrary, they are often a bit choppy and some of them are repeated too often.
 It seems as if all the charm of his predecessor, given to him by Mori, Yasuji, has disappeared.
-Instead of the joy of experimentation, we have a solid average cartoon.
-It may be technically superior to its predecessor in many ways, and this time there is a story that is quite entertaining and thought-provoking, but in the end it's not that much fun.
+Instead of experimenting, we have a solid average cartoon.
+It may be technically superior to its predecessor in many ways, and this time there is a story that is quite entertaining and thought-provoking, but in the end, it's not that much fun.

-Also the sounds have been improved, a little dialogue has been added instead of just background music.
-Although it is not much dialogue, the voice acting by Nakamura, Meiko, was done well.
-The BGM, arranged by Yamada, Eiichi, accompanied the scenario well.
+Also the sounds have been improved, a little dialogue instead of just background music has been added.
+Although it is not much dialogue, the voice acting by Nakamura, Meiko was done well.
+The BGM, arranged by Yamada, Eiichi accompanied the scenario well.

-Finally, although the animation and sounds have clear signs of improvement and the story is more mature, the lovely charm of the animal characters that the predecessor had is missing, especially in relation to Koneko.
+Finally, although the animation and sounds have clear signs of improvement and the story is more mature, the lovely charm of the animal characters that the predecessor had, especially with regard to Koneko, is missing.
 The show is a remarkable step forward and the protagonists are involved in a fun and entertaining adventure, but (IMO) the rating is lower than Koneko no Rakugai.